fivexl/terraform-aws-softether-radius-vpn/README.md

 - create_dns - If you need VPN DNS (default: true)
 - dns_zone_name - Name of Public DNS zone where record will be
 - dns_a_record - Name of A record in DNS zone (default: vpn)
+- create_private_dns_zone - If you need Private DNS zone which will be used as an internal domain (default: false)
+- private_dns_zone_name - Name of Private DNS zone (default: internal)
 - ami_name_prefix - For search AMI (default: softether-radius-vpn)
 - ami_owner - Owner of AMI for search (default: self)
 - vpc_id - ID of your VPC (e.g.: vpc-fb648686123456)